kineticstoolkit/kineticstoolkit_doc/src/timeseries_basics.md

 A TimeSeries can also contain multidimensional data, as long as the first dimension corresponds to time.

-For the rest of this tutorial, we will load a TimeSeries that contains forces and moments during manual wheelchair propulsion.
+For the rest of this section, we will load a TimeSeries that contains forces and moments during manual wheelchair propulsion.
 These forces and moments are expressed as Nx4 series of vectors:

 $$
 \text{Forces} = \begin{bmatrix}